Bi-weekly; Week 2; Tuesday; 10 am – 12 pm

 Join us to explore the profound transformation of the era – changes that continue to impact us today; and to investigate the hypocrisy of an age when public face and private reality were very different.

 Each participant will be required to give a 20-minute presentation on a topic that particularly interests them.

-Cathy Spark (firstname.lastname@example.org) is a passionate, lifelong student of social history, and loves to share her interests in workshops with other curious learners.
-She has facilitated a number of workshops over the last 5 years on topics as varied as the Cultural History of Food and Drink and Conspiracy Theories.
+Cathy Spark (firstname.lastname@example.org) is a lifelong student of social history, with a particular passion for the Victorian era.
+She loves to share her interests with other curious learners and enjoys the spirited discussion that an engaging presentation engenders.
+She has facilitated a number of workshops over the last 5 years on topics as varied as the Cultural History of Food and Drink, Conspiracy Theories, and Art Crime.

 Jeff Biteen (email@example.com) is a retired Human Resources executive and history buff, with a special interest in political, diplomatic and military history.
 He previously co-facilitated the Makers of the French Revolution and Europe Between the Wars workshops.